 PROGRAMS for REFRIGERATION and AIR CONDITIONING PROFESSIONALS by MISTRAL.

 Mistakes happen!
 Anyone pretending they don't make any are only deluding themselves.

 Mistral is a highly professional organisation, employing dedicated, very skilled and specially trained staff.
 Despite rigorous systems and checks, occasionally (very occasionally!) something goes wrong.
 A dimension on a drawing is incorrectly entered or more seriously perhaps, an operating temperature range limit for a cooler might be wrong.
 It simply isn't possible when processing literally hundreds of millions of individual items of information every year for someone, somewhere (*not necessarily within Mistral's organisation of course!) to hit the wrong key and for that error to not be immediately spotted.

-* Interstingly, in Mistral's 35 year history of processing, formatting, entering, compiling and testing other organisation's data, our engineers have never yet received such information which could be considered totally error free.
+* Interstingly, in Mistral's more than third of a century history of processing, formatting, entering, compiling and testing other organisation's data, our engineers have never yet received such information which could be considered totally error free.
 A sobering thought!

 What is important is what we do about it when we discover and correct such errors and more on that below.
 What is equally as important is that you, as a rightfully trusting software user, also employ safeguards in your own organisation to guard against the consequences of someone else's errors!
 Good engineering software is an aid to good engineering practice and not a substitute for it!
 If you have won a contract through using Mistral software then you nonetheless still have an obligation to your customer to make a final manual check of results and equipment selections before spending their money!